Write your book in Reedsy Studio. Try the beloved writing app for free today.

 Direct vs indirect characterization infographic

 Think about what you want your reader to infer about a character from the way they react, even in incidents or situations that are trivial or secondary to your story's main plotline.
+In this way every scene, every incident, will contribute toward building your characters' personae.

-Direct characterization is useful, for example, when a narrator is recapping prior events that are useful to the present story but not its main focus.
-For example, in the first page of Nick Hornby's Slam, a novel about a sixteen-year-old skater named Sam:
+Direct characterization is useful, for example, when a narrator is recapping prior events that are relevant to the present story but not its main focus, and/or to establish the basics of a character early in a novel (which you can expand upon later).

 So things were ticking along quite nicely.
 In fact, I'd say that good stuff had been happening pretty solidly for about six months.